-Whether you’re a hosteling newbie or a seasoned traveler, TFG offers you a quick backpacking checklist to make sure you’re always prepared for a hostel stay.
-These backpacking essentials are best if you’re going on round-the-world trips, are long term nomads, or budget travelers.
+Whether you’re a hosteling newbie or a seasoned traveler, here’s a quick backpacking checklist to make sure you’re always prepared for a hostel stay.
+These hostel essentials are best if you’re going on round-the-world trips, are long term nomads, or budget travelers.

 Backpacking Checklist: Top 10 Hostel Essentials

 One of the most overwhelming things for new backpackers is the idea of staying at hostels or budget accommodation.
 While Airbnb is great for regular trips, it doesn’t offer the social atmosphere you’d find in a hostel especially if you’re traveling solo.

 These are a few must reads for new backpackers:

 - How to Choose the Best Travel Backpack